What’s hot and zesty and cool and refreshing at the same time? This Spicy Cantaloupe Gazpacho!

 - Lemon juice adds just the right amount of tang.

-- Cayenne pepper gives it a bit of a kick as well as some extra health benefits.
+- Cayenne pepper gives it a bit of a kick and some extra health benefits.

 While gazpacho is usually made with a tomato base, you don’t have to limit yourself!
 The fun part is exploring different blends of raw fruits and veggies.

-Exploring cold soup recipes can be just as fun and exciting as the seemingly endless variety of smoothie recipes.
+Exploring cold soup combinations can be just as fun and exciting as the seemingly endless variety of smoothie options.

 Spicy Cantaloupe Gazpacho